 - Ride on a Boat

-See if you can rent a boat to paddle around a lake nearby.
+See if you can rent a canoe or other boat to paddle around a lake nearby.
 (You can also rent canoes, kayaks, and row boats on the river, but learn from my mistake - that is HARD WORK!
 Stay on the lake if you can.)

 Or, if paddling isn't your thing, get tickets on a larger boat.
 In Harrisburg, we have a large steamboat that takes rides up and down the river, and I love it.
 You can enjoy good food with family and friends, have great conversations, listen to music, and just enjoy the time riding on the water.